 Protect Yourself from Common Scam Attempts Made by Phone, Email, In-Person or by Postal Mail

 - Never give money or personal information to unverified sources.
 If you receive a call or an online request for verification of personal information, do not provide it.
 Scammers are sometimes very savvy and can make requests for information by means of seemingly legitimate fake letters, emails, and phone calls.

 - Don’t be afraid to ignore the request and/or hang up.
 You can always call your family members, banks, or other institutions back on a verified phone number that you know to be correct or to go directly to your family or bank and speak to someone in person.

-- Be wary of any requests for wire transfers (Western Union, or to buy GreenDot or Gift Cards or to send pictures of these items.
+- Be wary of any requests for wire transfers (Western Union transfers, requests for GreenDot or Gift Cards or pictures of these items).
 Scammers sometimes request these types of transactions because once made, the money can be immediately withdrawn by the scammer anywhere in the world and is often untraceable.

 - Be wary of requests for pre-payment.
-If a seller of an item requests a deposit for a product or service, sight unseen, there is a high likelihood you are being scammed.
-This also counts for payments on money transfers, as referenced in the Lottery & Inheritance scams.
+If a seller of an item requests a deposit or processing fee for a product or service, sight unseen, there is a high likelihood you are being scammed.
+This also applies to any request for payments or fees on money transfers, and are common components of Lottery, sweepstakes and inheritance scams.

-Scammers are pushy and will try to use peoples social graces against them to keep them talking.
+Scammers are pushy and will try to use people's social graces against them to keep them talking.
+They may also try to appeal to sympathies or even make threats.
 Don’t fall prey to this.
 If you suspect someone is trying to scam you, it is perfectly acceptable to respectfully state that you are not interested and hang-up.

 If it sounds too good to be true, it probably is.